Learning Mixtures of Linear Dynamical Systems via Hybrid Tensor-EM Method

-Our approach adopts Simultaneous Matrix Diagonalization (SMD) \cite{kuleshov2015tensor} for tensor decomposition, which operates on whitened tensor slices and offers improved numerical stability and robustness to noise-critical advantages in the challenging MoLDS setting.
+Our approach adopts the Simultaneous Matrix Diagonalization (SMD) method \citep{kuleshov2015tensor}, which also operates on whitened tensor slices and offers improved numerical stability and robustness to noise, which are critical advantages in the challenging MoLDS setting and neural data.

-The combination of tensor initialization followed by EM-style refinement has proven effective in mixture model settings.
-In the MLR literature, tensor methods provide globally consistent initial estimates that lie within the basin of attraction of the maximum likelihood estimator, which are then refined using alternating minimization \cite{yi2016solving,zhong2016mixed,chen2021tensor}.
+The combination of tensor initialization followed by EM-style refinement has been proven effective in mixture model settings.
+In the MLR literature, tensor methods have been shown to provide globally consistent initial estimates that lie within the basin of attraction of the maximum likelihood estimator, which are then refined using alternating minimization \citep{yi2016solving,zhong2016mixed,chen2021tensor}.
 However, alternating minimization represents a simplified version of EM that uses hard assignments rather than the probabilistic responsibilities essential for handling uncertainty in noisy settings.
-Our work extends this paradigm to the more complex MoLDS setting by combining tensor initialization with full Kalman filter-smoother EM, including proper handling of latent state inference and closed-form parameter updates.
+Our work extends this paradigm to the more complex MoLDS setting by combining tensor initialization with more powerful Kalman filter-smoother EM, including proper handling of latent state inference and closed-form parameter updates.